The Day After Trinity: Interviewees in archival film

+Production

+David Peoples noted the experience of the film, which he worked with his wife Janey and director Jon H. Else:

+Janet and I first collaborated on a film very early on when I was still a film editor.
+Jon Else, who was a giant in documentary filmmaking asked me to edit and write with him on a picture about Robert Oppenheimer.
+At that point Janet said she was going to write a book about Oppenheimer and she knew more than I did about him, so Jon said why doesn’t she write with us.
+I went on editing the film.
+Jan, Jon and I worked on the writing.
+All three of us admired tremendously, Donald Brittain at the Canadian film board who made a wonderful film called Volcano about the life of Malcolm Lowry who wrote Under the Volcano.
+It’s a beautiful film about him with no narration and just one interview after another.
+We all agreed that that’s what we wanted to do – make a documentary with no narration.
+So, Janet and I set out all the books and forming the narrative.
+We wrote a fictional documentary with them saying things we wanted them to say.
+Jon got many wonderful interviews, but we couldn’t get the interviews to tell the whole story and we needed the narration.
+So, we worked on that.
+Day After Trinity was a great experience.

 Home media

 The Day After Trinity was released on VHS cassette by Pyramid Home Video, and on Region 1 DVD by Image Entertainment.
 A CD-ROM that was released in 1995 included interviews, transcripts, annotations, biographies, and other information.

 In July 2023, after the release of Christopher Nolan's Oppenheimer, the Criterion Channel streamed The Day After Trinity for free; it was one of the service's most-streamed films during that time.
 It is also available for free viewing and download at the Internet Archive.

 Reviews

 The beginning of the nuclear age is not a single subject, but a series of subjects that lead one to another in an unending chain reaction...That this is tacitly recognized is the most valuable aspect of The Day after Trinity: J. Robert Oppenheimer and the Atomic Bomb, Jon Else's documentary feature that opens today (January 20, 1981) at the Public Theater.
 The film serves as a kind of introduction to a period of history that is very easily ignored in favor of subjects of far less immediate concern.
 Mr. Else, and the movie, share with Oppenheimer an awful suspicion that when the first bomb was successfully detonated on the New Mexico desert in July 1945, it signaled the beginning of the end.